MatteoFalcioni/pattern_recognition/README.md

 - Finally, you will be asked if you want to save the new learnt parameters and therefore overwrite the pretrained models' parameters in the [pretrained](pretrained) folder.
 If you are satisfied with the result (i.e. the values of the training loss and the validation loss) then you should save your model in order to use it again.

 Once the program has done all of this, it prints a plot of the training loss and validation loss over the epochs.

+##Project Structure
+This is how the project has been divided into blocks: